georgepacheco/fot-home-simulator/experiment/README.md

     3.1.
 Inform the POD server address.
 Ex: https://ipserver

     3.2.
-If you don't have an account, follow the steps to create a new account and a new pod.
+If you don't have an account, follow the steps ([Appendix I](#appendix-i)) to create a new account and a new pod.
 Save your WebId (you will need it later).

     obs: After registration, the simulation starts, and the sensors' data are saved in your POD.
 You can verify all the data in the Sensors menu.